vegger/BA_ZHAW/README.md

 The data is standardized, harmonized, and split into training, validation, and test sets.
 Negative samples are synthetically generated to ensure a balanced dataset.
 The [Data Pipeline](#run-data-pipeline) section explains how you can run the data pipeline locally.

 ### Model Architectures
-Various deep learning architectures are explored, including transformers, convolutional neural networks (CNNs), and attention-based models.
+Various deep learning architectures are explored, including attention-based models.
 The [Model Training](#train-a-model) section explains how the training works in this project.

 ### Repository Structure
 `data/`: This will be used to store data locally\